The most recent version of these essays can be found at http://linuxmafia.com/~rick/faq/.

 (This "rant" item dates from the 1990s, when it was common to troll Linux users with claims that no IDEs exist for Linux, which then drew out emacs/gdb fanboys who fell for the bait and verbosely sermonised about why IDEs are Bad and Wrong, with the trollers then claiming victory and repeating the cycle a month later — when in fact the fundamental assumption about Linux IDEs was massively wrong.
 So, I posted the roster to short-circuit the above-described tiresome rhetoric.)

-Unfortunately, mid-2016 brought the first of two apocalyptic changes to Firefox.
-First, starting with Firefox 48 on 2016-08-02, Firefox (Release Edition and Beta) refuses to run any extension not cryptographically signed by Mozilla, Inc. at AMO.
-For the time being, this restriction can be skirted by running Firefox ESR, Developer Edition, nightly, or unbranded builds, and setting preference "xpinstall.signatures.required" to "False" in about:config.
+Mid-2016 brought the first of two apocalyptic changes to Firefox.
+First, starting with Firefox 48 on 2016-08-02, Firefox (Release and Beta) refuses to run any extension not cryptographically signed by Mozilla, Inc. at AMO.
+A temporary workaround of setting preference "xpinstall.signatures.required" to "False" in about:config no longer works in Release and Beta builds.
+It may work in sundry Developer Edition, nightly, and unbranded builds.

-Most observers appear to have been unbothered by this change (and Mozilla, Inc. produced a list of justifications), but I was and am very concerned: An open-source application where I cannot decide for myself what ancillary code I'm permitted to run, but need sign-off by a corporation operating the codebase as a walled garden, isn't really open source.
-Code-signing is fine and laudable — provided I am allowed to have my own signing key in the approval keyring, and Mozilla doesn't allow that.
-(Of course, a small persistent third-party fork could fix this and other problems, but we'll get to forks below.)
+Most observers appear to have been unbothered by this change (and Mozilla, Inc. produced a list of justifications), but I'm troubled: An open-source application where I cannot decide for myself what ancillary code I'm permitted to run, but need sign-off by a corporation operating the codebase as a walled garden, isn't really open source.
+Code-signing is fine and laudable — provided I am allowed to have my own signing key in the approval keyring, and Mozilla, Inc. doesn't allow that.

-The greater apocalypse, that got many people's backs up, was Firefox dropping, starting with the newly redesigned Firefox 57 (aka Firefox Quantum) on 2017-11-14 and later versions, support for all XUL extensions and the related XPCOM object framework, replacing XUL/XPCOM with the greatly less capable WebExtensions API.
-Again, Mozilla, Inc. articulated its reasons (and there are advantages).
+The apocalypse that got many people's backs up was Firefox dropping, starting with Firefox 57 (aka Firefox Quantum) on 2017-11-14, the interface for XUL extensions and related XPCOM object framework, replacing them with the greatly less capable WebExtensions API.
+Mozilla, Inc. articulated its reasons (there being advantages).

-A few suggested extensions for Google's Chromium browser: ScriptSafe, Alternate Tab Order, uBlock Origin, uMatrix, and Tampermonkey.
+A few suggested extensions for Google's Chromium browser (or, better, the ungoogled-chromium variant): ScriptSafe, Alternate Tab Order, uBlock Origin, uMatrix, and Tampermonkey.

 If Linux is so good, why don't I get Linux drivers on the CD/DVD with my sound/ethernet/video/etc. card?